take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 For detailed instruction including images click [here](/docs/Step3.md)

+Now that our code compiles we would like to run some tests.
+For Maven we can request to perform a standard set of Unit tests.
+Other languages might have a different implementation

+- Go back to your Jenkins Dashboard if not already there.
 - Go to "New item".
 Enter “Test” as the item name and choose "Freestyle project"
 - Go to "Source code management" and select "Git".
 Enter https://github.com/jeroenschepens/bootcamp-jenkins-example.git in the field "Repository URL".
 - Go to "Build" and select "ADD BUILD STEP".
 Choose "Invoke top-level Maven targets".
 Select "M3" in the "Maven Version" dropdown menu.